Growth Breakdown #1: Flo | Growth For Purpose

 Habituation

-Never let the same format appear more than twice in a row
+The 2-screen rule — Never the same format more than twice in a row

-Toggles, sliders, taps, swipes.
-Different physical actions maintain engagement.
+Mixed inputs — Toggles, sliders, taps, swipes.
+Different actions = engagement.

-List every screen.
-Note the format.
-Same thing 3+ times in a row?
-That's your fatigue zone.
-Fix it.
+List every screen and its format.
+Same thing 3 times in a row?
+That's where users zone out.

 Lesson 5